nofxx/typeright/README.md

 ```
 And so...
 "Why?" -- He replied
 Because -> this!
 And => this!
+Also, notice some math: Pi + 2 * 180 / 2.
 ```

 Into this:

 ```
 And so… “Why?” — He replied.
 Because → It’s cool!
-And ⇒ I like beautiful text!’.
+And ⇒ I like beautiful text!.
 Also, notice some math: π + 2 × 180 ÷ 2.
 ```